 The Bar Council's Law Reform Essay Competition is aimed at developing and fostering an interest in law reform.
 The competition invites entrants to submit a 3,000 word essay making the case for a reform to English, Welsh or European law.

-You can find out more with the Law Reform Essay Competition video.

-This annual competition is sponsored by the Bar Council Scholarships Trust and coordinated by the Bar Council.
-It offers prizes in the following categories:

-as updated | The Bar Council's Law Reform Essay Competition is aimed at developing and fostering an interest in law reform.
-The competition invites entrants to submit a 3,000 word essay making the case for a reform to English, Welsh or European law.

-You can find out more with the Law Reform Essay Competition video.
+Find out more by watching the Law Reform Essay Competition video.

 This annual competition is sponsored by the Bar Council Scholarships Trust and coordinated by the Bar Council.
 It offers prizes in the following categories: